Catalogue of

 Function of Solar Panel

 PV solar modules work according to the principle of the photovoltaic effect, i.e. the conversion of sunlight into electricity.
 The photovoltaic cells in PV solar modules are made of silicon, a material that converts sunlight into electricity very efficiently.
 When sunlight hits the solar cells, an interaction takes place inside the cell between the incident sunlight and the doped semiconductor of the solar cell.
 Electrons are released, which flow through the circuit and generate a current.
 This current can then be used to power electrical devices and charge batteries.
 The latest generation of solar panels can convert about 22% of solar energy into electricity.
-The following Figure shows the basic working principle.
+The following shows the basic working principle.

 Regulations